wtsi-hgi/SSDV/README.md

 # Frontend:
 \
 [Frontend](https://github.com/wtsi-hgi/scRNA_webBrowser/tree/new_interface/app/frontend) in developed a modular design of React class based components.
 For styling we have used a combination of [Bootstrap](https://getbootstrap.com/docs/) and [Materials UI](https://material-ui.com/).
-For the routing on the frontend we use Browser BrowserRouter from react-router-dom (https://reactrouter.com/web/api/BrowserRouter).
+For the routing on the frontend we use Browser BrowserRouter from [react-router-dom](https://reactrouter.com/web/api/BrowserRouter).
 \
 # Backend:
 \